godois/elasticsearch-cerebro-docker-image/README.md

-# clustered-elastisearch-docker-image
+# elasticsearch-cerebro-docker-image
-A clustered Elasticsearch docker image allows you spinning up an Elasticsearch cluster in a few seconds.
+A Elasticsearch Cerebro docker image allows you administrate an Elasticsearch cluster from a web interface.